exevil/sketch-rename-instances/README.md

 ## Feedback
 Your feedback is always appreciated.
-Feel free to [create an issue](https://github.com/exevil/sketch-grid-master/issues/new) for bugs or feature requests, or drop me a message at [m@dbv.ae](mailto:m@dbv.ae?Subject=Sketch%20Rename%20Instances%20Feedback).
+Feel free to [create an issue](https://github.com/exevil/sketch-grid-master/issues/new) for bugs or feature requests.

 ## Support
 If you find this plugin useful and would like to support its maintenance, consider using the **Sponsor** button on the repo or my profile.
 Every bit of support helps and is greatly appreciated!